FernandoLaguna/stock-analysis/README.md

 ## Summary
 ### Advantages and disadvantages of refactoring code

-As mentiones in Moodule 2 of the course platform "Refactoring is a key part of the coding process.
+As mentiones in Module 2 of the course platform "Refactoring is a key part of the coding process.
 When refactoring code, you aren’t adding new functionality; you just want to make the code more efficient—by taking fewer steps, using less memory, or improving the logic of the code to make it easier for future users to read.
 Refactoring is common on the job because first attempts at code won’t always be the best way to accomplish a task.
 Sometimes, refactoring someone else’s code will be your entry point to working with the existing code at a job."[^1]
 [^1]: Data Science Course Platform.

 A disadvantage of refactoring is the time that has to be invested to do it and the posibiliy.
 A disadvantage of refactoring is the time that has to be invested to do it and the possibility of committing mistakes in a code that was already working.
 But finally the pros of a smoother code are greater than the cons.